mohamedsheded/MultiModal-RAG/README.md

 ## Multi-modal RAG
 Many documents contain a mixture of content types, including text and images.
 However, information captured in images is often lost in most RAG applications.

-With the emergence of multimodal LLMs like GPT-4V, we can now leverage images in RAG effectively.
+With the emergence of multimodal LLMs, we can now leverage images in RAG effectively.
 Below are three possible approaches:

 ## Approaches
 ### Option 1: